CSE-210-Team-11/cse210-fa24-group-11/README.md

 ---

+Generating Documentation 📄
+To generate the JSDoc documentation for the project, follow these steps:

+npm run docs

+Open the generated documentation by navigating to the `index.html` file in the docs/jsdoc directory.

+---

 **🌳 S T R E E K 🌳**
 *Each "E" is a branch, each "K" is a sprouting root—build your tree with progress, one streak at a time!*